 South Tyrol offers a broad range of bike rentals – mainly but not exclusively along the railway lines.
 If you would like to combine train and bike excursions, the bikemobil Card may be a good option.
-With this ticket, you can rent a bike for one day too, available at the countless rental spots of Papin Sport and Südtirol Rad.
+With this ticket, you can rent a bike for one day too, available at the countless rental spots of Papin Sport, Südtirol Rad oder Südtirolbike.

 The rental bike can be returned to a random rental spot of the corresponding organisation in South Tyrol without any additional fee.
-This means that bikes taken at Südtirol Rad can exclusively be returned to Südtirol Rad and the same is valid for Papin Sport.
-Please note: The bikes rented with bikemobil Card cannot be transported on the means of public transport.
+This means that bikes taken at Südtirol Rad can exclusively be returned to Südtirol Rad.
+Please note: The bikemobil Card does not entail transporting the rental bike on the means of public transport.

 Please click on the link in the e-mail to complete your subscription.